Princess Names (With Meanings and Popularity)

 Along with Elizabeth and Aurora, other princess names in the US Top 100 include Alice, Amelia, Ariana, Charlotte, Isabella, Josephine, Lily, and Sophie.
-The more exotic princess names, including Fabiola, Khadija, Leonore, and Ulrike, come from the royal families of countries such as Morocco, Sweden, and Austria.
+The more unique princess names, including Fabiola, Khadija, Leonore, and Ulrike, come from the royal families of countries such as Morocco, Sweden, and Austria.

 Origin:French and English variation of Heloise

 Description:Along with many other names with the El- beginning and featuring the L sound in any place, Eloise is newly chic.
 Eloise reentered the US Top 1000 girl names in 2009 after a 50 year nap and broke into the Top 100 in 2022.
 And she shows no signs of slowing down.

 Description:Alice is a classic literary name that's both strong and sweet, which got a big bounce via Tina Fey's choice of the name for her daughter.
 Alice has experienced a recent surge in popularity along with other girl names starting with A.